-In 1967, Ahmad Ibrahim Secondary School was the first pilot school to implement the Open Education Programme for the blind in Singapore, integrating visually-impaired students into mainstream education.
+In 1967, Ahmad Ibrahim Secondary School was the first pilot school to implement the Open Education Programme for blind persons in Singapore, integrating visually-impaired students into mainstream education.
 In 2014, in response to the absence of a permanent art programme for students living with visual-impairment, I initiated a project to encourage students’ exposure to art and cultural activities.
 For me, this project was an attempt to explore ways of being together.

 Over two years, Unseen: Constellations provided a humble platform and network for exchange between secondary school students with visual-impairments and sighted persons.
 Beginning with a simple eight day creative workshop, Unseen: Constellations grew to involve volunteers and mentors from a diverse backgrounds working together with the students on their creative projects.
 The myriad projects sprouted have led to: a symphonic band composition, music videos about friendship and discrimination, a short film about a visually-impaired recruit's journey in the army, coming-of-age experimental shorts about love, danger and freedom, an audio story book featuring a blind criminal investigator, a stage for motivation, and a proposal for an alternative orphanage.